 How to activate your eSIM in the Czech Republic

-Important: installing the profile does NOT activate your plan or start the validity period.
+Important: installing the profile does NOT activate your plan or start counting the validity period.
 The eSIM only activates when your phone connects to the mobile network in the Czech Republic.
-You can travel calmly with the profile installed; it will activate automatically upon landing.
+You can travel peacefully with the profile installed; it will activate automatically upon landing.
 This means you don't "waste" days of your plan by installing it in advance.

-Upon arriving in the Czech Republic, make sure that data roaming is activated on your phone (although it sounds contradictory, the eSIM needs this option enabled to function).
+Upon arriving in the Czech Republic, make sure data roaming is enabled on your phone (although it sounds contradictory, the eSIM needs this option enabled to function).
 Also, verify that your eSIM is selected as the primary line for mobile data.
 Your phone should automatically connect to one of the local operators (O2, T-Mobile, or Vodafone) within minutes.

 International roaming vs. eSIM: price comparison

-If you're traveling from Spain with Movistar, their roaming rate in the Czech Republic (outside the EU on some old plans, or with limits on basic plans) can cost around 6-12 euros per day with limited data.
+If you're traveling from Spain with Movistar, their roaming rate in the Czech Republic (outside the EU in some old plans, or with limits on basic plans) can cost around 6-12 euros per day with limited data.
 For a week, we're talking about 42-84 euros.
 Vodafone Spain offers roaming packages of approximately 10 euros for 100 MB daily, which is insufficient for normal use.
-Orange Spain has similar options that hover around 6-8 euros daily.
+Orange Spain has similar options that cost around 6-8 euros daily.

 From Mexico, operators like Telcel charge approximately 12-15 USD per day for roaming in Europe, with data limits that can be as low as 100-200 MB daily.
 For a week, this means 84-105 USD, and you'll probably run out of data by mid-afternoon.
 Movistar Mexico has roaming packages that cost around 10 USD daily with similar limits.

 In Argentina, Personal and Movistar charge between 8-12 USD daily for roaming in Europe, with very restrictive data limits.
 Claro Argentina has weekly packages of approximately 60-70 USD, but with data caps that rarely exceed 1-2 GB total.
-For a week-long trip, you would easily pay 70-85 USD with limited connection.
+For a week-long trip, you could easily pay 70-85 USD with limited connection.

 In contrast, an eSIM for the Czech Republic with 5-7 GB for a week typically costs between 15-25 USD depending on the provider.
 This gives you real data, without artificial daily limits, without worrying about unexpected consumption, and with the peace of mind of knowing exactly how much you'll pay.
 The economic difference is evident: you save between 50-80 USD compared to traditional roaming.

 In addition to direct savings, consider the value of peace of mind.
-With roaming, you constantly wonder if you should open that map, if it's worth searching for that restaurant, or if you can afford to share that photo.
+With roaming, you constantly wonder if you should open that map, if it's worth looking for that restaurant, or if you can afford to share that photo.
 With a prepaid eSIM, you know exactly how much data you have and can use it freely without surprises on your phone bill when you return home.

 Frequently asked questions